selagroup/KafkaWorkshop/Lab-03.md

  4. From IntelliJ run the two main methods for both the consumer and the producer and verify the consumer outputs the data.

  (Note the partition numbers on the output)

+## Task 2 : Ensure Re-balancing when multiple consumer processes run on the same group.

+ 1. Create a simple Producer prompt that will allow you to send some string data to the topic :

 ## Good Luck !